Partner Resources

 More information

-Effective as of the 2023-2024, Massachusetts has adopted permanent free school meals for all.
-School meals will be available free of charge to all students at schools participating in the National School Lunch Program.
+Effective since 2023, Massachusetts has adopted permanent free school meals.
+School meals are available free of charge to all students at schools participating in the National School Lunch Program.
 All schools will be reimbursed for meals served under NSLP and SBP at the free rate, with the state of MA providing funding to supplement federal reimbursements.

 In Massachusetts, elementary schools where at least 60 percent of students were eligible for free or reduced-price meals in October of the prior year are given an additional reimbursement per breakfast served.
 This money is provided in addition to the federal severe need and state severe need reimbursements.
 Universal Breakfast funds are distributed to schools twice per year.
 Allowable costs are the same as those for the state severe need reimbursement.